Linkedin for Business – Building Your Brand

 A LinkedIn business page is a great opportunity to promote the company’s products and services.
 To learn more about those products and services, to share useful information and job opportunities.

 Anyone liking your company page will see your posts on their timeline.
 They can share, like and comment on those posts, which will also appear on your company’s page itself.
-Other users can also tag your company page into their own posts, meaning their followers could visit your page.
-And even follow it, if they find it useful and relevant.
+Even more, users have the ability to tag your company page into their own post.
+And that means bringing customers to your page.
+They can even follow the page if they find it useful and relevant.

 Page creation steps